NFD – Hearing Awareness Week 2018 (3 – 9 March)

-The National Foundation for the Deaf is extending World Hearing Day on 3 March 2018 in New Zealand into a week of awareness ‐ raising to prevent noise induced hearing loss (NIHL).
+The National Foundation for the Deaf extended World Hearing Day 2018, into a week of awareness-raising to prevent noise-induced hearing loss (NIHL).

 Sound pressure caused by noise destroys the delicate nerve cells in the inner ear that transmit sound messages to the brain.
 The nerve cells are replaced by scar tissue which does not respond to sound.
 The damage is painless but permanent.
 Hearing aids can be helpful but cannot restore normal hearing.